Greek government defies protests to approve more austerity

 There was also chaos inside the assembly, where parliamentary workers briefly stopped the session by walking out when they discovered their salaries would be cut.

-The bill covering the bulk of 13.5 billion euros' (10.7 billion pounds) worth of belt-tightening measures is a precursor to the 2013 budget law, which the government is expected to push through on Sunday.
+The bill covering the bulk of 13.5 billion euros' ($17.2 billion) worth of belt-tightening measures is a precursor to the 2013 budget law, which the government is expected to push through on Sunday.

 If it does, it is expected to unlock a 31.5 billion euro aid tranche from the International Monetary Fund and European Union that Greece needs to shore up its banks and pay off loans.